Macrometacorp/docs/docs/photoniq/prerendering/best-practices-prerendering.md

 ## Use the API for Caching and Recaching

-Take advantage of the prerendering service's API to manually cache or recache pages.
+Take advantage of the prerendering service's API to programatically cache or recache pages.
 This ensures that crawlers always access up-to-date content, and allows you greater control over your caching strategy.
+You can also manually purge the cache in the web console.

+For more information about managing the Preredering cache, refer to [Manage Cache](manage-cache).

 ## Configure Ignored Parameters